 By using a supportive chamois you get the cushion and support that you need without all of that bulk.
 Also, when you are wearing regular shorts or pants and a big, cushy seat, the friction point is between your body and the seat.
 When you add padding to your body and use a less bulky seat, you move that friction point to the shorts and the seat leading to less discomfort to your sensitive areas.
 A larger, bulky saddle can also impact the alignment of your pedal stroke and potentially add stress and discomfort to your hips, knees, ankles, and feet.
 All great reasons to wear cycling-specific shorts or tights!

 Another amazing innovation in cycling shorts that’s quickly growing in popularity is Bibs!
 Cycling bibs are shorts with straps that come up and over your shoulders, much like suspenders.
 They look like a wrestling singlet and they are the most comfortable bike shorts ever!
 Why?
 Because they always stay where they are supposed to.
 Cycling shorts can sag in the back and can roll down in front, leading to all kinds of discomfort!
-Bibs stay put and eliminate the beltline bunching.
+Bibs stay put and eliminate the beltline bunching and make a great addition to your cycling clothes.

 Not all bike shorts are a tight spandex affair!
 There are cycling-specific “baggy” shorts designed for riding bikes.
 But what about jogging or basketball shorts?
 Many people do use regular active shorts for riding but there is a much more functional and comfortable option!
 Cycling-specific baggies have subtle changes from general shorts.

 For one, they are designed so that they don’t catch on your seat as you get on and off of a bike.
 This is a seldom considered but very important feature!
-As you get on and off of a bike, you throw your leg over the saddle.
+You throw your leg over the saddle as you get on and off of a bike.
 If there is an excess of material in the crotch, you are likely to catch the shorts on the saddle, leading to you tipping over!
 This is both dangerous to your body and your ego!

 Now, what about that active shirt that you have?
 It’s made of amaterial that wicks moisture away from your skin so it will be great for riding, right?
 Again, not really.
 Yes, it will do those things but a cycling jersey is designed to do this and much more!